1. FINANCIAL RESULTS FOR THE YEAR ENDED 31 MARCH 2017

 21.1 In the preparation of the annual accounts the applicable accounting standardshave been followed along with proper explanation relating to material departures;

-21.2 The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year and ofthe profit or loss of the company for that period;
+21.2 The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company as at 31 March 2017 and of the profit orloss of the company for that period ended on that date;

 21.3 The Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Companies Act forsafeguarding the assets of the company and for preventing and detecting fraud and otherirregularities;